Pebloop/pebloop-dev-content/blog/createjetbrainlanguagepugin.md

-# How to create your own language plugin for Jetbrains IDEs
+# How to create your own language plugin for Jetbrains IDEs (part 1)

 To set the context, I'm working on a flutter project that use blockly.
 The thing is that blockly is a javascript library.
 First thing I did was to search a lib that could help me to use blockly in flutter.
 I found a package called [flutter_blockly](https://pub.dev/packages/flutter_blockly) that is a wrapper for blockly.